rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

     - programming
     - oop
     - software-engineering
-summary: "What is dependency in programming?
-Is this concept important in modern development?
+summary: "What does the concept of dependency mean in programming?
+Is it important in modern development process?
           Has the concept of dependency a different meaning when we speak about procedural programming, object oriented programming or functional programming?
-In this post I will try to sum up all the knowledge I gain during my life as a software developer."
+In this post I will try to sum up all the knowledge I gained during my life as a software developer."
 social-share: true
 social-title: "Dependency."
 social-tags: "programming, oop, softwareengineering"
 ---

-What is _dependency_ in programming?
-Is this concept important in modern development?
+What does the concept of dependency mean in programming?
+Is it important in modern development process?
 Has the concept of dependency a different meaning when we speak about procedural programming, object oriented programming or functional programming?
-In this post I will try to sum up all the knowledge I gain during my life as a software developer.
+In this post I will try to sum up all the knowledge I gained during my life as a software developer.

 #### The very beginning
-First of all we need to have clear in mind the concept of dependency in every day language.
-For the _Merriam-Webster_ the definition of dependency is the following:
+First of all we need to have clear in mind the concept of dependency in every day language. _Merriam-Webster_ gives the following definition of dependency:

 > The quality or state of being influenced or determined by or subject to another.

 Clarifying.
-Sometimes we simply have to return to our roots to deeply understand a concept.
+Sometimes we simply need to return to our roots for deeply understand a concept.
 So, a component that is dependent by another is influenced by this one.
-What does this means?
-If a component changes internally (its implementation) or externally (its interface), it is probable that all dependent components should change accordingly too.
+What does this mean?
+If a component changes internally, its implementation, or externally,its interface, it is probable that all dependent components should change accordingly.

-We have just derive that the _dependency between two components is a measure of the probability that changes to one of component should affect also the other_.
+We have just derived that _dependency between two components is a measure of the probability that changes to one component could affect also the other_.
 The stronger the dependency between the components, the higher the above probability.

 **Coupling**<br/>
 Coupling between components measures exactly their degree of dependency.
-Tightly coupled components have a high probability to change together; loose coupled components have a low probability that this fact happens.
+Tightly-coupled components have a higher probability to change together; loosely-coupled components have a lower probability.

 In software engineering we have a *mantra*, that was taught us from the very beginning:

 > Dependency between components must be minimized, making components loose coupled.

 Why is this principle so important?
-The main concept that is behind the above sentence is that we should be free to change a component to resolve a bug, or to add a new feature, or to do whatever we want, without having to worry about changes to other components of the architecture.
+The main concept that is behind it is that we should be free to change a component to resolve a bug, or to add a new feature, or to do whatever we want, without having to worry about changes to other components of the architecture.

-Why changing a component is considered so dangerous, that we have to do only if it is strictly necessary?
+Why are changes considered so dangerous in software development?
-Every time we change a component, there is the risk we are introducing a bug.
-Then, to avoid regressions, we need to re-execute all tests associated to the changed components (what if we have not automated test?
+Every time we change a component, there is the risk that we are introducing a bug.
+To avoid regressions, we have to re-execute all tests associated to the changed components (what if we have not automated test?
 Ask [Robert C. Martin](https://8thlight.com/blog/uncle-bob/2014/05/02/ProfessionalismAndTDD.html)...)

-Moreover, we should not own directly the dependent components.
+Moreover, we might not own directly the dependent components.
 In such cases, changes must be discussed with external developers, properly scheduled, and so on.
 This is one of the main reasons that stops the evolution of an architecture.